 One such strap sold on December 12 2020 in the Philips auction in NewYork, on a TR-900 at a record price.

-We will be remanufacturing these 11 rib straps in the near future, both as RAF style (MIL-S-46383) and as NATO style, and hpoe to have these released in mid 2021.
+We will be remanufacturing these 11 rib straps in the near future, as the RAF style (MIL-S-46383), and hope to have these released in September 2021.